zeushrimp/zeushrimp/README.md

 ## 💼 Experience

 ### 🏭 WATO Solution
-Software Engineer (Web & FA Systems)
+Software Engineer (Web, FA Systems & Manufacturing Integration)
 2022.01 ~ Present

-- Development of web-based FA monitoring and history management systems
+- Development of web-based FA monitoring, history management, and manufacturing operation support systems
 - Real-time dashboard development using Java, JavaScript, and React
-- Design and maintenance of data flow from PLC → Vision PC → MES → Web
+- Design and maintenance of data flow across PLC, Vision PC, MES, MCS, and Web systems
-- File-based FA data processing and system stabilization
+- Development and stabilization of file-based and log-based FA data processing systems
-- WebSocket-based real-time data broadcasting
+- WebSocket-based real-time data broadcasting and monitoring
+- Log search, operational history analysis, and troubleshooting support using MongoDB and Logpresso
 - Client-specific dashboard customization and continuous feature improvement
+- Debugging and stabilization of manufacturing site systems with focus on timing, data consistency, and reliability
+- Since January 2025, involved in web development and operational support for systems used in a large-scale semiconductor manufacturing environment

 #### Major Projects
 - C Company – FA monitoring & history web system (PHP → Java refactoring)